Important Information – Please Read!

 Summit Missing Animal Response Team (SMART)

-As of late 2025, SMART does not have any search dogs.
+As mid-2026, SMART does not have any search dogs.
 It is unclear from their website whether they are offering any on-site services at this time.

 Wandering Paws K9 Missing Animal Recovery